akashsinha000/expense-tracker-api/AI_NOTES.md

 I did not implement authentication because this project is designed as a personal expense tracker API.

-The assignment focuses on implementing REST APIs rather than user management.
+The assignment focuses on expense management and REST API functionality rather than user management.

-Adding login functionality would increase the complexity without providing significant value for the current project.
+Adding authentication would increase the complexity without providing significant value for the current project.

 ---

 ### Database Integration

-I continued using JSON file storage instead of MySQL or PostgreSQL.
+I intentionally used `expenses.json` for data persistence instead of MySQL or PostgreSQL.

-The assignment does not require a database, and using JSON keeps the application lightweight, simple to set up, and easy to run on any system.
+The assignment did not require a database, and using a JSON file keeps the project lightweight, simple to set up, and easy to run without any additional database configuration while still demonstrating persistent CRUD operations.

 ---